Are your gums tender and inflamed? Do they bleed when you brush?

 Severe gum disease is the primary cause of tooth loss.
 As serious as that is, patients of the family dentist in Troy, OH are surprised to learn that there are other serious physical complications associated with the disease.

 While periodontal disease, heart disease, and stroke may seem to be completely unrelated, numerous studies show that people suffering from gum disease are at twice the risk for coronary heart disease.
 Researchers have also found that oral infection is a risk factor for stroke.

 We know now that the presence of periodontal disease can aggravate existing heart conditions.
 Several theories explain the link between heart disease, stroke, and periodontal disease:

 Oral bacteria affect the heart – There are many strains of periodontal bacteria.
 Some of these enter the bloodstream and attach to the fatty plaques in the coronary arteries.
 This buildup contributes to clot formation, putting you at higher risk for gum disease.

 Immune System – Individuals who have high levels of oral bacteria may also have weaker immune systems.
 This may set off a chain of events that have been shown to contribute to the onset of specific forms of heart disease.

 Since periodontal disease appears to be a risk factor for both heart attack and stroke, it is essential to seek immediate treatment.

-The good news is that with semi-annual exams and cleanings with your Troy family dentist, combined with conscientious oral hygiene, you may never have to worry about developing gum disease.
-If it’s time for your routine appointment, please call our office
+The good news is that with semi-annual exams and cleanings with Dr. Mark Bentley, the family dentist in Troy, OH, and conscientious oral hygiene, you may never have to worry about developing gum disease.
+If it’s time for your routine appointment, please call our office!